Masoom0112/1stProject/README.md

 - Whether high-value or financially reliable customers are at risk
 - Where to focus retention efforts

+### Dataset Link :
+### Dataset Dictionary Link :

+# Tool Used

+- Power BI Desktop
+- Power Query Editor

 ### Steps followed

 - Step 1 : Load data into Power BI Desktop, dataset is a csv file.
 - Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
 - Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
-- Step 4 : It was observed that in none of the columns errors & empty values were present except column named "Arrival Delay".
+- Step 4 : It was observed that in none of the columns errors & empty values were present.
-- Step 5 : For calculating average delay time, null values were not taken into account as only less than 1% values are null in this column(i.e column named "Arrival Delay")
+- Step 5 :
 - Step 6 : In the report view, under the view tab, theme was selected.
 - Step 7 : Since the data contains various ratings, thus in order to represent ratings, a new visual was added using the three ellipses in the visualizations pane in report view.
 - Step 8 : Visual filters (Slicers) were added for four fields named "Class", "Customer Type", "Gate Location" & "Type of travel".